Skip to main content

 1) A salmon, hazel, bird and bell for local doctor with a pleasant smell.

-2) A tree-bound hound beside the water, still standing tall, perhaps not as good as he oughta.
+2) A tree-bound hound beside the water, still standing tall, perhaps was not as good as he oughta.

 3) Chevalier, writer and moral fudge, home to a lawyer before a judge.